Chapter 6 : Connections

 The woman’s black eyes saw through her lie, “Hermione.”

-Hermione shyed under her deep gaze, “The past year has been rough.
+Hermione shyed under her deep gaze, “The past year and a half has been rough.
 The war took a piece out of the hearts of everyone, but I’ve had an exceptionally difficult time adjusting.
 With my new family and the loss of so many that I wish could be a part of my son’s life.
 I’m hoping the three father figures in his life will make up for the lack of his actual dad.
 But when people look at me, I can see the pity in their eyes.
 And I am rambling,” Hermione’s eyes dropped as a lone tear fell onto Titus’s onesie.

 The woman across from her did not interrupt or judge her.
 She merely sat and listened.